-We always look forward to being in Erie for Steelhead Season.
-This week, I wanted to talk about what keeps us coming back to Steelhead Alley year after year.
+We always look forward to being in Erie for Steelhead Season every year.
+As the 2019 season is about to get underway, I wanted to talk about what keeps us coming back to Steelhead Alley year after year.

 Both of the Erie Tributaries which we fish are very unique when compared to the Club’s trout streams in Central Pennsylvania.
 It’s not a better or worse comparison, the two areas are just very different from one another.